gstawde/XMarksTheSpot/docs/app_users/README.md

 ## User Dashboard
 URL: localhost:3000/dashboard

+Users can view the leaderboard, the collected and upcoming milestones, and the game history on the dashboard.

 ## Account Settings
 URL: localhost:3000/settings

-The user can view personal information, such as first name, last name, email, and more, on the account settings.
+The user can view personal information, such as first name, last name, email, and more, on the account settings page.
 On top of that, it has a feature that allows the user to change their password.

 ## Game Screen
 URL: localhost:3000/